AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

     - This will then save to a local queue named MyAppSyncTo01 (and possibly MyAppSyncTo03, MyAppSyncTo04, etc...)
   - A Web Job will then read queue MyAppSyncTo01 and write the blob or table data to MyAppStorage01 (North Central)

-- Deployment
+### Deployment
   - Your deployment should be **exactly** the same to each region.
   - Here are my application variables
     - Environment [This tells the application "where they are deployed"]
       - In North Central this is set to: "01"
       - In South Central this is set to: "02"
      - DocumentDBPreferredLocations [This tells the application "where you should read for DocDB" - you configure the primary write in the Azure Portal]
         - In North Central this is set to: "NorthCentral, SouthCentral" (I split the list and add to my DocumentDB: PreferredLocations)
         - In South Central this is set to: "SouthCentral, NorthCentral" (I split the list and add to my DocumentDB: PreferredLocations)
       - See: https://docs.microsoft.com/en-us/azure/documentdb/documentdb-regional-failovers
-     - SyncRegions
+     - SyncRegions [This tells the application about all the regions you have deployed]
         - In All Regions: "01,02" - This tells me who I need to sync with (I will remove myself from the list).
 So, region 01 will sync with 02 (and 03 if we had one).
      - You will have each storage account connection in all your deployments since the web job needs to sync accross regions.
 By using 01, 02, etc... your code can be smart and know who it is and who is remote.